Sharrow94/bank-microservies/bank-config-server/README.md

-# assemblyOrganizer-config-server
+# bank-config-server
-Configuration server for AssemblyOrganizerApp
+Configuration server for BankApp